 Requirements for admission consideration are as follows: TEAS Student Assessment Test with the following minimum scores: Mathematics 64, Reading 64, English and Language 64, and Science 64.
+HESI entrance examination with minimal passing grade of 75% in Anatomy and Physiology (A&P), grammar, math and reading, maybe accepted in place of TEAS.

 Applicants educated in non-English speaking countries must complete the TOEFL exam with a minimum score of 20 in each of the 4 required elements.
-MINIMUM grade point average (GPA) of 2.5; pass the TSI state approved test or provide proof of exemption; and provide proof of college readiness in BIOL 2401, ENGL 1301, PSYC 2301, complete RNSG 1301 WITH A GRADE OF "C" OR HIGHER and a pharmacology mathematics test with a grade of 90 percent or higher.
+A MINIMUM grade point average (GPA) of 3.0 will be required for admission; pass the TSI state approved test or provide proof of exemption; and provide proof of college readiness in BIOL 2401, ENGL 1301, PSYC 2301, complete RNSG 1301 WITH A GRADE OF "C" OR HIGHER and a pharmacology mathematics test (to be taken at the Coleman Campus) with a grade of 90 percent or higher.

 Please Note: BIOL 2401, BIOL 2402, BIOL 2420, and PSYC 2314 must have been taken within five years of admission; RNSG 1301 must have been taken within two years of admission.
-Applicants must be able to meet the "essential functions" set forth by the ADN faculty.
+Applicants must be able to meet the "essential functions" set forth by the ADN student handbook.
 All remaining academic courses must be taken prior to, or concurrent with, the nursing curricula specified below.
 Criminal background checks are required prior to final admission into the program.
-Applicants are encouraged to complete all REQUIRED ACADEMIC courses prior to admission.
+Applicants are encouraged to complete all required academic courses prior to admission.

 A grade of "C" or higher must be attained in each course to advance in the program of study.
 All courses must be completed in sequence according to the nursing curriculum.
-Due to limited space, even though applicants meet admission requirements, applicants are not automatically assured admission into the ADN program.
+Due to limited space, even though applicants meet admission requirements, applicants are not automatically. assured admission into the ADN program.
 The College may refuse admission to applicants.
 Applicants applying for re-admission (those students who have withdrawn from or failed any course with a RNSG prefix) must complete and submit a Re-admission Application to the Associate Degree Nursing office.
-Re-admission is considered on an individual basis after review by the progression admission committee.
+Re-admission is considered on an individual basis after review by the admission/progression committee.
 To be considered for re-admission, only one RNSG prefix course failure in the program is allowed.
 If students withdraw or fail a second course with a RNSG prefix, they are not permitted to continue in the program nor will they be eligible to apply to the ADN program again with the exception of the second failure/withdrawal in the final semester of the program.
-All courses in the nursing curriculum must be completed within four (4) years from the date of a student's registration in the first course with a RNSG prefix.
-All courses with RNSG prefix require a cumulative score of 75 percent to successfully pass the course.
+All courses in the nursing curriculum must be completed within four (4) years from the date of a student's registration in the first RNSG course.
+Students require a cumulative score of 75 percent to successfully pass the course.